SwingGuy1024/Blog/Bad Uses of Optional.md

 This method uses `Optional` to mean `Required`.
 So why is the Widget wrapped in an Optional?
 And what clarity is being added to the API by using Optional?
 To anyone reading the JavaDocs, the API implies that null is a valid input value.
 But it's clearly not.
 This method, which asks the user to wrap a required value inside an Optional, has an interface that's both misleading and more verbose to use, since the user must now write `someMethod(Optional.ofNullable(widget))` instead of `someMethod(widget)` A good method signature should take care of boilerplate details needed to call the method, to make the call as simple as possible.
 By using an Optional parameter, this does the opposite.

-Prior to the invention of Optional, this method could have been written like this:
+Prior to the invention of Optional, the author could have made it clear that the parameter is required by giving it a more decriptive name:

     1 private void someMethod(Widget requiredWidget) {
     2   if (requiredWidget == null) {